bhuwanupadhyay/terraform-modules/letsencrypt-certs/README.md

 # Letsencrypt Certs

-This module will generate ssl certificates using different cloud provider dns challenge using Letsencrypt.
+This module will generate ssl certificates for different cloud provider with their dns challenge using Letsencrypt.
 Also, it stores generated certificates in defined bucket in that cloud provider under `ssl-certs` folder.

 ## Usage